 Does your restaurant have an HVAC system prone to breakdowns or plagued by performance issues?
-Consider yourself lucky if diners give you a second chance.
-If they are too hot or too cold, customers will not likely give you a third try.
+If they are too hot or too cold, customers will not likely give you a second chance.
 It’s critical that you fix your restaurant HVAC system pronto and keep it working well.

 Is your place hot and sticky?
 Customers might wonder if you are following proper food storage and refrigeration standards.

 Besides losing return customers, you may drive away new customers.
 Poor online ratings can ruin your restaurant’s reputation quickly.
 Once negative comments do their damage, it’s hard to recover from poor reviews.
-Bad news travels fast on social media outlets like Facebook and review sites like Yelp.
+Bad news travels fast on Facebook and review sites like Yelp.

 Failing restaurant HVAC affects employees, too